 The Ewens Ponds is one of the best and iconic freshwater dive sites within South Australia as underwater visibility is excellent, up to 80 metres (260 ft).

-Ewens Ponds Conservation Park, Diving & Snorkeling, Mount Gambier
+Ewens Ponds Conservation Park, Diving & Snorkelling, Mount Gambier

 Below the surface of the water, you can also see the cracks in the limestone and feel the filtered and cool water currents coming through the caves beneath.
 The Ewens Ponds has three main ponds; the second pond is just 5 metres deep and has a beautiful view with the bubbling water through a silt-covered rugged bottom.
 The third pond is approximately eight metres deep with a shallow cave underneath.